UKCloud/documentation/articles/vmware/vmw-how-setup-gpu-visualisation.md

     ![Insert CD dialog box](images/vmw-vcd-insert-cd.png)

-4. Check the console of VM to ensure that the ISO is mounted.
+4. Check the console of the VM to ensure that the ISO is mounted.

-6. Run the appropriate executable (Windows) or binary (Linux).
+5. Run the appropriate executable (Windows) or binary (Linux).

     **On Windows:**

-    - From Explorer, double click the driver installer file (NVIDIA*.*.exe).
+    - From Explorer, double click the driver installer file (`NVIDIA*.*.exe`).

     - Select **Custom (Advanced)**.